Eddie Rosario Player Props: Braves vs. Brewers

 Brewers Pitching Rankings

-- The Brewers' 3.95 team ERA ranks 10th across all MLB pitching staffs.
+- The Brewers' 3.89 team ERA ranks eighth among all league pitching staffs.

-- Brewers pitchers combine to give up 120 total home runs at a clip of 1.2 per game (to rank 21st in baseball).

-- Teheran (2-4) gets the starting nod for the Brewers in his 10th start of the season.
-He's put together a 4.01 ERA in 51 2/3 innings pitched, with 35 strikeouts.

-- The righty last appeared on Tuesday against the Philadelphia Phillies, when he tossed 4 2/3 innings, allowing four earned runs while giving up seven hits.
+- The righty's most recent time out came on Saturday against the Atlanta Braves, when he went six innings, surrendering three earned runs while allowing six hits.

-- The 32-year-old has amassed an ERA of 4.01, with 6.1 strikeouts per nine innings, in nine games this season.
-Opponents are batting .238 against him.
+- The 30-year-old has a 3.86 ERA and 7 strikeouts per nine innings in 13 games this season, while allowing a batting average of .291 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.